Culture & Leadership in the Shift: Corporate vs Startup World

 rready: How does this affect culture within a startup?

-This requires and simultaneously promotes an open and active feedback culture.
-Startups are often made up of small teams who work together very closely, so the culture must allow people to be open and honest.
-This is the reason why team building, and team events play such an essential role within a startup culture – whether it’s a teambuilding weekend, after-work drinks, or a virtual escape room (COVID forced us to be creative).
+This requires, and simultaneously promotes an open and active feedback culture.
+Startups are often made up of small teams who work together very closely, so the culture must allow people to be open and honest with each other.
+This is the reason why team building, and team events play such an essential role within a startup culture.
+Whether it’s a team-building weekend, after-work drinks, or a virtual escape room (COVID forced us to be creative), events like these not only bring the team together, but also keep the spark alive.

-These events not only bring the team together, but they keep the spark alive.
 Working at a startup is like riding a rollercoaster, so you need to cultivate a culture that keeps people motivated even during the harder times.
 At the end of the day, startups blossom in fast-paced environments with a lot of uncertainty, so the culture needs to support that.

 rready: So would you say it takes a certain type of person to work in a startup?

 As I mentioned before, it can be a real rollercoaster, so working in a startup requires commitment.
-For example, when I first came into a startup environment, I’d been working at a large bank.
+For example, when I first came into the startup environment, I’d previously been working at a large bank.
 This move was so eye-opening.
 Suddenly, people were walking around the office wearing T-shirts in the company branding – you would never have seen that in the bank.
 I realized that the team here really enjoyed what they were doing and loved coming to work.
 This intrinsic motivation is key for startups.
 After all, you could have a much more comfortable life working in a large corporation.
 You’d have a secure job with a fixed salary, you can fade into the background and hide behind the processes.
-Working in a startup can be much more demanding, but the team knows that they are part of something and that their work has a direct impact rather than being a small cog in the machine.
+Working in a startup can be much more demanding, but the team knows that they are part of something and that their work has a direct impact, rather than it being a small cog in a machine.

 The other advantage for team members is that they can grow and advance much more quickly – regardless of age and experience.
 In a typical corporate career, you might work 10-12 years to get to director level.
 Whereas, in a startup, you could become a country director in two years, if you’re the right kind of person, of course.
 But really, the sky is the limit.